 - ‘Trace and Access’ cover in order to locate and access the source of water leaks, and making good following a repair

-You can also increase the limits and level of building cover on your policy - speak to one of our insurance Advisers to find out more
+You can also add accidental damage cover, and increase the limits and level of cover on your policy - speak to one of our insurance advisers to find out more

 Yes you can.
 You may not wish to insure your contents, or your contents policy may be due at a different time to your buildings policy.

 However, if you are buying both contents insurance and building cover, we would always recommend purchasing the two policies together.
 Most companies will offer a discount for combining the two elements, but purchasing both together is not essential.

 Lots of factors affect your home insurance premium.
 The area in which you live, the size of your property and your individual circumstances all have a bearing.